-- 17. In order to treat a supply of services within a DA provided by a branch located in the DA but it's principal company is located in the principal customs area, the following criteria must be met: - (a) The supply of services relates to services performed directly in connection with land or any improvement to such land and goods; - (b) The services is performed in the DA and benefits the person in the DA; and - (c) The invoice is issued by the branch in the DA.
+- 17. In order to treat a supply of services within a DA provided by a branch located in the DA but it's principal company is located in the principal customs area, the following criteria must be met: - (a) The supply of services relates to services performed directly in connection with land or any improvement to such land and goods; - (b) The services are performed in the DA and benefits the person in the DA; and - (c) The invoice is issued by the branch in the DA.

-Supply of services from or to designated area to or from Malaysia

-18. Supplies of services provided to Malaysia from a service provider in designated area are local supplies.
-The service provider is required to register for GST if the total taxable supplies in a twelve months period exceeds the prescribed threshold even though his business establishment is located in the designated area.
+Supply of services from or to designated area to or from Malaysia taxable supplies in a twelve months period exceeds the prescribed threshold even though his business establishment is located in the designated area.
 Thus, such services are subject to GST and output tax shall be charged in a tax invoice and accounted in the GST return.